paulhiggs/dvb-i-tools/README.md

 #### Command Line Arguments

 - --urls [-u] forces the classification scheme, country and language values to be read from the internet.
 Default is to load values from local files.
-- --port [-p] set the HTTP listening port (default: 3010)
-- --sport [-s] set the HTTPS listening port (default: 3011)

-## validate_cg.js

-DVB-I Content Guide validator

-### Description

-Validates the value space of the instance document, validation against the schema should be performed seperately (for now)

-Checks performed:

-- ensure only the permitted elements are present in &lt;ProgramDescription&gt;
-- &lt;BasicDescription&gt; sub-elements (&lt;Title&gt;, &lt;Synopsis&gt;, &lt;Keyword&gt;, &lt;Genre&gt;, &lt;CreditsList&gt;, &lt;ParentalGuidance&gt;, &lt;RelatedMaterial&gt;) in &lt;ProgramInformation&gt;

-### Use

-#### URL based validation

-&lt;server&gt;/check gives a basic/primitive UI.
-Enter the URL for a content guide query and the type of query/response from the endpoint.
-Press "Submit" button and await results!

-#### File based validation

-&lt;server&gt;/checkFile gives a basic/primitive UI.
-Select the file containing a DVB-I content guide metadata fragment and the type of response from the endpoint.
-Press "Submit" button and await results!

-### Installation

-1. Clone this repository `git clone --recurse-submodules https://github.com/paulhiggs/dvb-i-tools.git`
-1. Install necessary libraries (express, libxmljs, morgan) `npm install`
-1. run it - `node validate_cg [--urls] [--port 3020] [--sport 3021]`

-If you want to start an HTTPS server, make sure you have `selfsigned.crt` and `selfsigned.key` files in the same directory.
-These can be generated (on Linux) with `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`

-#### Command Line Arguments

-- --urls [-u] forces the classification scheme, country and language values to be read from the internet.
-Default is to load values from local files.
 - --port [-p] set the HTTP listening port (default: 3020)
 - --sport [-s] set the HTTPS listening port (default: 3021)

-## all-in-one.js

-Implements csr.js, validate_cg.js and validate_sl.js in a single node

-### Description

-Same as for the individual applications

 ### Use